Thyroid Cancer Library

 The following tests and procedures may be used:

-- Physical exam and history: An exam of the body to check general signs of health, including checking for signs of disease, such as lumps (nodules) or swelling in the neck, voice box, and lymph nodes, and anything else that seems unusual.
+- Physical exam and health history: An exam of the body to check general signs of health, including checking for signs of disease, such as lumps (nodules) or swelling in the neck, voice box, and lymph nodes, and anything else that seems unusual.
 A history of the patient’s health habits and past illnesses and treatments will also be taken.

 - Laryngoscopy: A procedure in which the doctor checks the larynx (voice box) with a mirror or a laryngoscope.
 A laryngoscope is a thin, tube-like instrument with a light and a lens for viewing.
 A thyroid tumor may press on vocal cords.
 The laryngoscopy is done to see if the vocal cords are moving normally.